bizautow/road-to-CySA-from-Lagos/README.md

-# road-to-CySA-from-Lagos to the World 🌍
+# road-to-CySA🌍
-Documenting my cybersecurity journey from Nigeria to the world.
+Documenting my cybersecurity journey

 I’m learning cybersecurity from the ground up — documenting my journey to becoming a certified analyst (CySA+).
 Based in Nigeria, balancing my passion for creative work and cybersecurity defense.